The Airborne Toxic Event: Dope Machines and Songs of God and Whiskey (2014–2017)

-Hollywood Park (2018–present)
+Hollywood Park (Since 2018)

 In September 2019, it was announced that Anna Bulbrook would be leaving the band, and that the band had been working on a new project.
 On November 12, 2019, frontman Mikel Jollett announced via Twitter that the band would be releasing their sixth studio album, Hollywood Park, on May 8, 2020, through Rounder Records.
 The album acts as a companion piece to Jollett's memoir of the same name, which was released three days prior on May 5 through Celadon Books.
 On December 20, 2019, Hollywood Park was named one of the 30 most anticipated books of 2020 by O, The Oprah Magazine.

-In February 2022, the band released a new single titled "Faithless".